-The day begins with a morning tour of the 16th-century Novodevichy Convent and Cemetery, one of the most renowned convents of its time.
-The spectacular Smolensk Cathedral rises from within the complex, full of stunning icons, paintings, woodwork, metalwork, embroidery, illuminated books, and jewels.
-Stroll through the cemetery, the final resting place of luminaries such as Gogol, Chekhov, Stanislavsky, Prokofiev, as well as political figures like Khrushchev, Raisa Gorbachev and Boris Yeltsin.
-After lunch on your own, board the new high-speed Sapsan Express to St. Petersburg.
-The train covers the distance of almost 450 miles in 4 hours 15 minutes.
-Enjoy a light packed dinner on board and arrive in St. Petersburg in the evening.
-Settle into our deluxe hotel in the heart of the city and gather for a welcome reception tonight.
-(B,D)
+The day begins with a tour of the 16th-century Novodevichy Convent and its spectacular Smolensk Cathedral, which rises from within the complex and is filled with stunning paintings, woodwork, embroidery, and illuminated books.
+Stroll through the adjacent cemetery, the final resting place of luminaries such as Gogol and Chekhov, as well as political figures like Khrushchev, Raisa Gorbachev, and Boris Yeltsin.
+Ride the high-speed train to St. Petersburg and, upon arrival, settle into your hotel in the heart of the city.
+Kempinski Hotel Moika 22 (B,D)

 Day 2 — St. Petersburg